Tropentag 2026:

 Foundation fiat panis award session

-On the occasion of this conference a special session will be devoted to the presentation of the "Hans H. Ruthenberg-Graduate-Award" by the Foundation fiat panis, Ulm.
+On the occasion of this conference a special session will be devoted to the presentation of the "Hans H. Ruthenberg-Graduate-Award" and the " Hermann Eiselen-Science Award 2026" by the Foundation fiat panis, Ulm.

 Oral and poster presentations

-The oral presentations of the Tropentag 2025 will be organised in four sessions, with each seven parallel thematic groups.
+The oral presentations of the Tropentag 2026 will be organised in four sessions, with each six parallel thematic groups.

 Parallel to the in-person poster sessions, special online-only presentation sessions will be organised.